 Supplemental Security Income Benefits

 Even if you haven’t worked, your disability may entitle you to SSI benefits.
 Call us now at 801-322-2121 and find out for free if you or your child qualify for disability benefits.
 SSI benefits are a set amount each month.
 Each state sets the amount of SSI for its’ citizens.
 The monthly amount is the same for everyone.
 Typically, receiving SSI benefits means you also qualify for Medicaid.

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
-SSI benefits are designed to be a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
-In order to be eligible for SSI benefits you must be disabled, but you must also qualify financially by not having significant assets (a cabin, snowmobiles, a boat) or money (more than $2000 saved in the bank).
-The financial asset rules that govern SSI are complex and you may need legal help of Salt Lake City supplemental security income benefits attorney to navigate your eligibility.
+SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
+In order to be eligible for SSI you must meet the disability requirements.
+However, you must also qualify financially by not having significant assets (a cabin, snowmobiles, a boat) or money (more than $2000 saved in the bank).
+The financial asset rules that govern SSI are complex.
+Therefore, you may need legal help of Salt Lake City supplemental security income benefits attorney to navigate your eligibility.

 The Salt Lake City Supplemental Security Income lawyers at Cannon Disability Law can help you file your application for SSI benefits online at ssa.gov.
 We will tell you over the phone, if you or your child are eligible to apply for benefits.
-Call us or fill out our contact form and we will answer your questions for free about obtaining disability benefits.
+Call us at (801) 322-2121 or fill out our contact form and we will answer your questions for free about obtaining disability benefits.
 Call us now and join our team on the road to success.